Introduction to Mergers & Acquisitions in Malaysia

 - Notices/letters (especially for employees of current business)

-A business and/or asset acquisition will attract a higher ad valorem stamp duty valuation, which is calculated similar to a transfer of real estate.
-If the asset includes the transfer of real property then the transaction will also attract real property gains tax (RPGT).
+A business and/or asset acquisition will attract a higher ad valorem stamp duty valuation, which is calculated similarly to a transfer of real estate.
+If the asset includes the transfer of real property, then the transaction will also attract real property gains tax (RPGT).

 Set out below is an overview of the transaction stages that typically occur in a business/asset acquisition: